openvinotoolkit/model_server/docs/docker_container.md

         └── mapping_config.json
 ```

-here the numerical values depict the version number of the model.
+Here the numerical values depict the version number of the model.

 ### Updating configuration file
 OpenVINO Model Server, starting from release 2021.1, monitors the changes in its configuration file and applies required modifications in runtime :